mroley1/Online-Grimoire/adding_tokens.md

             {
                 "REQ": [
                     // Type of character, and what character must also be added.
-                    "town",
+                    "townsfolk",
                     "atheist"
                 ]
             }
         ],
         // Does nothing, leave false.
         "hide_token": false,
-        // If the face should be shown when in Town Square mode. false for travellers.
+        // If the face should be shown when in townsfolk Square mode. false for travellers.
         "hide_face": true
     },
 ```